Uberi/The-Mippits/README.md

 Using the Debugger
 ------------------

 If your assignment is due Wednesday and your code is both totally broken and entirely opaque, this is probably what you're looking for.
+The debugger allows you to follow code execution line by line, inspect any registers or memory locations, and even modify memory on the fly.

 Help: